Cass-1/BDD-project/README.md

 ## Project Overview
 Construct several BDDs using the pydea python library to learn about storing large graphs in memory.

+## Project Setup
+I use a virtual environment using python 3.7 (for pyeda compatibility), the pyeda library, and the graphviz library for BDD visualization

 ## Project Outline

 ### Define the BDD variables needed